Durham Index of Need (DIoN)

 How DIoN Can Be Used:

-- Identify areas needing support (e.g. boosting pension credit uptake).
+• Identify areas needing targeted support or intervention (e.g. boosting pension credit uptake).

 Key Principles:

-- DIoN is a resource to inform local decision-making, not a ranking tool for comparing areas.
+• DIoN is a resource to inform local decision-making, not a ranking tool for comparing areas or a league table of failure.
 If you use it as a league table then you’re using it incorrectly!

 Recent applications of DIoN: